dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ## A new memory model

 In computing science the concepts of HEAP and STACK are well known and represent the different areas of memory in which a single computer can store code, address it while executing it and store data on which the code can read and write.
 With "virtual machines" the implementation of logic behind the HEAP and STACK became "virtualised" and not anymore bound to a specific hardware architecture, therefore leaving more space for the portability of code and creative memory management practices (like garbage collection).
-It is also thanks to the use of virtual machines that high level languages became closer to the way humans think, rather than the way machines work.
+It is also thanks to the use of virtual machines that high level languages became closer to the way humans think, rather than the way machines work, benefitting creativity, awareness and auditability [@mccartney2002rethinking].
 This is an important vector of innovation for the language implementation in DECODE, since it is desirable for this project to implement a language that is close to the way humans think.

 With the advent of distributed computing technology and blockchain implementations there is a growing necessity to conceive the HEAP and STACK differently [@DBLP:conf/ipps/PizkaR02].

 The underpinning of this document, elaborated on the term "blockchain language", is that a new "distributed ledger", as collective and immutable memory space, can be addressed with code running on different machines.

 A "blockchain language" then is a language designed to interact with a "distributed ledger".
-A distributed ledger is a log of events in possession of all nodes being part of a network.
+A distributed ledger is a log of "signed events" whose authenticity can be verified by any node being part of the network; taking part of a network can be regulated by permissions (in a so called "permissioned blockchain") or completely open to any participant complying to the protocol (so called "permissionless blockchain").

 This document intentionally leaves aside considerations about the consensus algorithm of a blockchain-based network, which are very specific issues concerning the implementation of a blockchain and are covered by other research tasks in DECODE.
-While assuming an ideal condition for fault tolerance will be provided by other research tasks in DECODE, this research will continue focusing on the function that the distributed ledger has for the distributed computation of a language.
+While assuming an ideal condition for fault tolerance will be provided by other research tasks in DECODE, this research will continue focusing on the function that the distributed ledger has for the distributed computation of a language, assuming the most interesting case of a permissionless blockchain (an open network) since that is the most ambitious research goal for DECODE as stated for the development of Chainspace [@al2017chainspace].